Diebbo/assignment-3-computational-geometry/report/chapters/graham-bench.typ

 instead, the cache misses increased by just 3%.

-We tried collecting a FlameGraph#footnote[https://www.brendangregg.com/flamegraphs.html] to investigate, and found that to be because I
+We tried collecting a FlameGraph#footnote[https://www.brendangregg.com/flamegraphs.html] to investigate, and found that, in the "normal" case, the merging takes so little time that it is invisible on the graph.

 #figure(image("../assets/graham_vec_flame.png"))

-#bench.algocmp_plot("grahamvec", "grahamdeque", label1: "Normal version", label2: "Single-pass version")

 === Optimizations